KieranJamess/KJ-Repo/README.md

 ## RDS cluster

 The RDS cluster creates 3 RDS instances that is split between the private subnets.
 This is running the aurora engine.

+## Budgets / Billing

+Creates a cloudwatch alert for billing AND also creates a AWS Budget alert.
+The budget is the easier way, but havinn the cloudwatch alert means you can then send multiple alerts to the same email address for mulitple services.